Summary

 Variation between population groups

-• was highest for people living in Inner regional areas, and lowest for people living in Remote and very remote areas (27.8 and 19.6 DALY per 1,000 population, respectively)
+• highest for people living in Inner regional areas, and lowest for people living in Remote and very remote areas (27.8 and 19.6 DALY per 1,000 population, respectively)

 For more information, see the Australian Burden of Disease Study 2018: Interactive data on disease burden.